 Oakland University participates in the Michigan Transfer Agreement (MTA) and Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) Articulation Agreement.
-Both agreements allow students to satisfy the university's general education requirements at a Michigan community college except as noted below.
+Both agreements allow students to satisfy the university's General Education requirements at a Michigan community college except as noted below.

-After transferring to Oakland University, students must complete a writing intensive course in the major and a capstone course.
-Students who have satisfied the MTA or MACRAO agreement must also either transfer in a course that is acceptable for the knowledge application (KA) requirement or take an approved KA course at OU after transferring.
-Under the MTA and MACRAO agreements, students from participating Michigan public community colleges must present for review a transcript bearing the MTA Satisfied or MACRAO Agreement Satisfied designation.
+After transferring to Oakland University, students must complete a Writing Intensive in the Major course and a Capstone course.
+Students who have satisfied the MTA or MACRAO agreement must also either transfer in a course that is acceptable for the Knowledge Applications (KA) requirement or take an approved KA course at OU after transferring.
+Under the MTA and MACRAO agreements, students from participating Michigan public community colleges must present for review a transcript bearing the "MTA Satisfied" or "MACRAO Agreement Satisfied" designation.